yrom1/exception-logging/README.md

 # exception-logging
 Exception logging decorator, class decorator and metaclass generator.
-Some example usages are shown below, and the corresponding log files created.
+Some usage examples are shown below, and the corresponding log files generated.

 ---